 'The Drinker's Guide to Distilling, Part 1'

-When enjoying Seax Vodka neat, we recommend chilling the vodka and a sipping glass in the fridge.
+When enjoying Seax Vodka neat, we recommend chilling both the spirit and a sipping glass in the fridge.

 For a Seax Vodka martini, add Seax Vodka to a chilled martini glass, and add a torn bay leaf: vermouth not necessary.
 You can add a drop of light aromatic bitters too for an extra bit of flavour.